Chapter 5:

 "Shoulder Nala," he calls, as you approach.

-"Matt," she sighs without looking.
-"I know you're trying to take charge, but I've already told you: I'm doing all I can."
-She stands and turns.
-"I've already used my miracles for the day, so—" She stops mid-sentence, and her eyes lock on you and your Father.
+"Matt," she sighs without looking, the calm shifting to an overpowering malice as you see her muscles tighten from under her clerical robes.
+"I know you're trying to take charge, but as I've already told you: I'm doing all I can.”
+Fatigued and irritated, the words flow from her lips as she stands and turns.
+"I've depleted my miracles for the day, so—" She stops mid-sentence, and her eyes lock on you and your Father.

-She's a small woman, robed in a white tunic that's been stained black up to her knees and red up to her elbows.
+She's a small woman, robed in a grey tunic that's been stained black up to her knees and red up to her elbows.
 Her straight black hair is tied back, and a black kerchief hides her brow.
 Her blue eyes are nearly purple from the near-bursting vessels and black bags underneath.
+Most striking was the pure white handkerchief at her neck, intricately folded and embroidered.
+Its white color is almost blinding as it seems to reflect all light like a mirror.

-"Oh, you brought guests."
-She says, wiping her face, which only serves to change the grim on it.
+"Oh, you brought guests," she says, wiping her face, which only serves to rearrange the grime on it.
 She gathers her skirt and curtsies with all the grace of a board.
-"I am Nala, Shoulder of the Lord of Compassion, acting head priest of this Temple to the Seven Virtues.
+"I am Nala, Shoulder of the Lord of Compassion, priestess-in-training—” she begins, stopping and glancing back at the sheet she was kneeling over.
+“Er, I guess acting priestess of this Temple dedicated to the god Kindness, of the Seven Virtues.
 Excuse my imprudence, but I don't recognize your crest.
-Which Lord do you serve?
-Even if they be not of the Seven, their blessings would be appreciated beyond words."
+Which god do you serve?
+Even if they be not of the Seven, their blessings would be appreciated more than my words can express."

-"NO—" he blurts, drawing every eye to him and shaking the temple stones around you.
-He follows with a coughing fit, bending at the waist and showing his mouth into his elbow.
+"NO—" he blurts like a soldier realizing he’s in a minefield, drawing every eye to him and shaking the temple stones around you.
+He follows with a coughing fit, bending at the waist and shoving his mouth into his elbow.

 "Son?"
 Nala repeats, trying to peer beneath your hood until your Father steps between you.